 -15% more than 10 hours

-The national average is 7 hours 24 minutes a day!
+For a national average of 7 hours and 24 minutes per day!
 Yes, you read that right!
-With this nice score, the French are in the top 3 for the longest time spent sitting down in a day, but, unfortunately, that's no glory when you're aware of the risks. health risks associated with a sedentary lifestyle.
+With this impressive score, the French are in the top 3 for the longest time spent sitting down in a day, but unfortunately, this is not something to be proud of when you consider the health risks associated with a sedentary lifestyle.

 Who is affected by sedentary lifestyle ?